 - Juju Dhau

-Thukpa is one of the favorite food not only in the households but also in the restaurants.
-It is a thick soup containing noodles or spaghetti that is mixed with meat, egg or vegetables.
+Thukpa is one of the favorite food not only in households but also in restaurants.
+It is a thick soup containing noodles or spaghetti that is mixed with meat, egg, or vegetables.
 In mountains or higher altitudes, Thukpa is eaten on a regular basis as it is nutritious and keeps your body warm.
-It is a food that is a survival kit that provides constant energy and maintains the hygienic diet.
-Any meat of chicken, lamb, goat, yak or buffalo can be used.
+It is food that is a survival kit that provides constant energy and maintains a hygienic diet.
+Any meat of chicken, lamb, goat, yak, or buffalo can be used.
 The dish is so influenced by Tibetan and Chinese cuisine, the broth of Thukpa soup is amazingly seasoned.
 A bowl of Thukpa is plentiful.

-Momos is the highly selected food items as a snack or meal.
-It is thoroughly enjoyed by kids, teenagers, youth, adult or elderly.
+Momos are highly selected food items as a snack or meal.
+It is thoroughly enjoyed by kids, teenagers, youth, adults,s or the elderly.
 The dumpling filled with minced vegetables or meat of any kind is a popular appetizer in Nepal.
 Steam, fried or Jhol momo are the options.
-The dip or pickles for momo is yummy made with tomato, sesame seeds, chillies, etc. Not surprisingly, Momos is the favorite always hand-made fresh to order.
+The dip or pickles for momo is yummy made with tomato, sesame seeds, chilies, etc. Not surprisingly, Momos is the favorite always hand-made fresh to order.
 It is a must to try street food.

-Laphing has been a part of Nepalese cuisine since ages but the popularity started few years back.
+Laphing has been a part of Nepalese cuisine for ages but the popularity started a few years back.
 The dish originally is called Liang Fen.
 The Tibetan refugees introduced Laphing to Nepal.
-It is dish with the noodles prepared using the starches of mung bean or potatoes or wheat flour.
+It is a dish with noodles prepared using the starches of mung bean or potatoes or wheat flour.
 The dough is then rolled and cut into wide ribbons and then placed in the deep bowl containing spicy soy sauce.
-Garnished with vinegar, garlic, onions, coriander, chili paste, Szechuan pepper and a splash of sesame oil.
-Easy to prepare and delicious taste has been a popular snack especially among the students, laborers and office workers.
+Garnished with vinegar, garlic, onions, coriander, chili paste, Szechuan pepper, and a splash of sesame oil.
+Easy to prepare and delicious taste has been a popular snack especially among the students, laborers, and office workers.